Orbital currents in lattice multiorbital systems: Continuity equation, torques, and RKKY interaction

+In Fig.\ \ref{fig:current} and throughout the paper, we use $T=0.01k_\mathrm{B}t$, which, for $t=1$ eV corresponds to $\approx 116$ K. Lowering $T$ beyond $0.01t$ slightly increases, in general, the magnitude of the quantities we consider.
+Conversely, increasing $T$ diminishes them.
+The question of how introducing disorder affects $j_{L}^\alpha$ has also been raised \cite{Atencia2024}.
+Here, we only note that our model can account for disorder by introducing a random site-dependent term $\epsilon_n$ to the chemical potential $\mu\rightarrow \mu_n=\mu + \epsilon_n$, but we leave this question for future investigations.
+Lastly, we note that varying $\mu$ and $|\boldsymbol{m}_{\mathrm{L/R}}|$ changes the magnitude and sign of $j_{L}^\alpha$ at $\gamma=t$, just like in the well-known spin-current case.
+Going to $\gamma<t$, the dampening and oscillation of $j_{L}^\alpha$ persists, $\mu$ and $|\boldsymbol{m}_{\mathrm{L/R}}|$ do not introduce any new effects on their own.

 \textit{Orbital RKKY interaction.} Since the OAM currents are not conserved in general and difficult to measure directly, we compute a different physical observable that is routinely measured while still directly dependent on the OAM currents, in order for us to make experimental contact with our predictions.
 We compute the RKKY interaction between two orbitally polarized ferromagnets, mediated by the OAM current, and show how it acquires properties that are different from the previously studied RKKY interaction between spins.
-From the free energy of the system

-we determine the induced exchange coupling $J$ between the FMs by finding the free energy difference between a system with antiparallel FMs $F_{\mathrm{AP}}$, and parallel FMs $F_{\mathrm{P}}$ \cite{Bruno1995}.
+From the free energy of the system $F = -\frac{1}{\beta} \sum_n \ln(1 +\mathrm{e}^{-\beta E_n}),$ we determine the induced exchange coupling $J$ between the FMs by finding the free-energy difference between a system with antiparallel FMs $F_{\mathrm{AP}}$, and parallel FMs $F_{\mathrm{P}}$ \cite{Bruno1995}.